99products/CricHighlights/README.md

 # CricHighlights
-Automated bot which sends cricket commentaries (only the highlights) to telegram channel
+Automated bot which sends cricket commentaries (only the highlights) to telegram channel, subscribe to https://t.me/crickt_highlights to check this out in action

 This project is created for learning,

 1. Web Scraping in python
 2. Server hosting with deta.sh